 Ricard family back at the helm of Pernod Ricard

-In the absence of the charismatic patriarch, Thierry Billot, MD Brands, was so kind as to talk us through the results.
+In the absence of the charismatic patriarch, Thierry Billot, MD Brands, talked us through the results and how the family company plans to nurture its international brands into the future.

 Strong in the PIIGS